-- Ensure each member of staff has access to, and understands, the safeguarding and child protection policy and procedures, especially new and part-time staff - Ensure that the Safeguarding and Child Protection Policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, working with the Blenheim support office in this respect - Ensure that the Safeguarding and Child Protection Policy is available publicly on the school's website, and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this - Ensure that staff are kept informed of changes to the Safeguarding and Child Protection Policy and to the Safeguarding Procedures and to other relevant legislation and guidance, in particular KCSIE 2024. - Link with the safeguarding partner arrangements to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements - Complete an annual report, in conjunction with the Senior Management team, for Blenheim Schools board. - Help promote educational outcomes by sharing with school staff the information about the welfare, safeguarding and child protection issues that children who have, or have had, a social worker are experiencing.
+- Ensure each member of staff has access to, and understands, the school's safeguarding and child protection policy and procedures, especially new and part-time staff - Ensure that the school's Safeguarding and Child Protection Policy is reviewed annually (as a minimum) and the procedures and implementation are updated and reviewed regularly, working with the Chatsworth support office in this respect - Ensure that the Safeguarding and Child Protection Policy is available publicly on the school's website, and parents are aware of the fact that referrals about suspected abuse or neglect may be made and the role of the school in this - Ensure that staff are kept informed of changes to the Safeguarding and Child Protection Policy and to the Safeguarding Procedures and to other relevant legislation and guidance, in particular Keeping Children Safe in Education - Link with the safeguarding partner arrangements to make sure staff are aware of any training opportunities and the latest local policies on local safeguarding arrangements - Complete an annual report, in conjunction with the Senior Management team, for Chatsworth Schools board. - Help promote educational outcomes by sharing with school staff the information about the welfare, safeguarding and child protection issues that children who have, or have had, a social worker are experiencing.